 - 1. Retention of personal data shall only be until the declared, specified and legitimate purpose has been achieved or the processing relevant to the purpose has been terminated. - 2.
-Retention of personal data may be allowed when necessary to establish, exercise or defend legal claims, which must be in accordance with a disposition schedule followed by the industry or approved by appropriate government agency, and taking into consideration applicable prescriptive periods. - 3.
+Retention of personal data may be allowed when necessary to establish, exercise or defend legal claims, or for legitimate business purposes, or as provided by law, which must be in accordance with a disposition schedule followed by the industry or approved by appropriate government agency, and taking into consideration applicable prescriptive periods. - 3.
 Personal data shall be disposed or discarded in a secure manner that would prevent further processing, unauthorized access or disclosure to any other party or the public, or prejudice to the interests of the data subjects. - e.
 Any authorized further processing shall have adequate safeguards.
-Personal data originally collected for a declared, specified or legitimate purpose may be retained longer and processed further for historical, statistical or scientific purposes, and other purpose specifically authorized by law when there is adequate safeguards for data privacy and security. - 1.
-Personal data kept longer than necessary for the declared, specified and legitimate purpose shall be aggregated or in a form which does not permit identification of data subjects. - 2.
-Further processing for historical, statistical, scientific or other legally authorized purpose shall be allowed if there are adequate safeguards for data privacy and security, and:
+Personal data originally collected for a declared, specified or legitimate purpose may be retained longer and processed further for historical, statistical or scientific purposes, and other purpose specifically authorized by law when there are adequate safeguards for data privacy and security.

-- (a) The data subject consents, or personal data is contained in public documents subject to reasonable requirements for access; - (b) The purpose of processing must be sufficiently clarified; - (c) The Commission may review the safeguards in place. - 3.
+- 1. Personal data kept longer than necessary for the declared, specified and legitimate purpose shall be aggregated or in a form which does not permit identification of data subjects. - 2.
+Further processing for historical, statistical, scientific or other legally authorized purpose shall be allowed if there are adequate safeguards for data privacy and security, and the following conditions are met: - (a) The data subject consents, or personal data is contained in public documents subject to reasonable requirements for access; - (b) The purpose of processing must be sufficiently clarified; - (c) The Commission may review the safeguards in place. - 3.
 Personal data can not be retained in perpetuity in contemplation of a possible future use still to be determined.

 Section 20.
 General principles for Data Sharing.
-Further Processing of Personal Data collected from a party other than the Data Subject shall be allowed under the following conditions:
+Further Processing of Personal Data collected from a party other than the Data Subject shall be allowed under any of the following conditions: